A few minutes every morning is all you need.

-Mukesh Ambani, the CEO of India’s Reliance Industries and its telecommunications subsidiary, Jio, is widely considered to be Asia’s richest man, with a net worth of over US$53 billion.
+Mukesh Ambani, the chief executive officer of India’s Reliance Industries and its telecommunications subsidiary, Jio, is widely considered to be Asia’s richest man, with a net worth of over US$53 billion.

 While much of Reliance Industries focuses on oil and natural gas production, Jio has garnered significant international attention in recent months as big name global investors have shown serious interest in the firm.

 In late April, Jio secured a US$5.7 billion deal with Facebook, which bought a 9.99% stake in the company.